zhaozhixu/gen_bbox/README.md

 Check [TensorLight](https://github.com/zhaozhixu/TensorLight) for installation guide.

 ## Build for test
-Use `make` in this folder to compile the shared library `libgen_bbox.so`, then do the test.
+Use `make` in this folder to compile test program then do the test.

 ## Usage
 Copy `gen_bbox.h` and `gen_bbox.c` in your project to use the functions.